joshuar/go-hass-anything/docs/development/Apps.md

 > your app.
 Make sure you at least have this file if you split your app code
 > into multiple files.

+### Configuration

+When using the agent, it will create and utilise per-app configurations stored in the users home directory (`~/.config/go-hass-anything/APPNAME/config.toml` on Linux).
+Within your app code, you can retrieve the config with `config.LoadConfig(appName)`, which will return a `config.AppConfig` interface that can be used to access configuration entries.
+See the code in `pkg/config/config.go` for the interface methods.

 ### Code Requirements

 To develop an app to be run by the agent: